linkcd/blog-hexo/source/_posts/Data-integrity-and-data-lineage-by-using-IOTA.md

 ---

 ### Edit log:###
-2018.08.23 - Updated the data schema:
+2018.08.26 - Updated the data schema:
-1. Added formatType field.
+1. Have an unified format that covers both lightweight format and standard format, but more flexible and self-explained.
-2. Specified mandatory fields and optional field.
+2. Specified mandatory fields and optional field in the format.
 For example, Timestamp is now an optional field.

 # Introduction #
 If we say "Data is the new oil", then [data lineage](https://en.wikipedia.org/wiki/Data_lineage) is an issue that we must to solve.
 Various data sets are generated (most likely by sensors), transferred, processed, aggregated and flowed from upstream to downstream.